MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2025-05-30-vod-part-1-background.markdown

 to arbitrarily reference any project file, external documentation, etc.), intelligent autocompletion and codebase querying.

+The key innovation was their "context engine" which uses semantic search and AST parsing to intelligently select relevant code snippets from across the codebase, feeding them into the LLM's context window.

 Then in 2024, they raised a much larger round at $60 million which valued Anysphere (the company behind Cursor) at $400 million.
 At this stage, Cursor.ai was growing rapidly, especially in the startup space.